 What is Autism?

-Autism Spectrum Disorder (ASD) is a range of complex neurodevelopment disorder caused by abnormalities in the brain.
-The autism/ASD spectrum is very board.
+Autism Spectrum Disorder (ASD) is a range of complex neurodevelopment disorders caused by abnormalities in the brain.
+The autism/ASD spectrum is very broad.

 Autism Spectrum Disorder is basically characterized by 3 areas of abnormalities.
 They are: